larryhastings/correlate/README.md

 ### Fuzzy Keys

+Let me tell you a wonderful bed-time story.
 Once upon a time, **correlate** was small and beautiful.
 But that version only supported exact keys.
 By the time fuzzy keys were completely implemented and feature-complete